aws-samples/serverless-patterns/pipes-schema-validation-confluent/README.md

 # Event schema validation for Apache Kafka with EventBridge Pipes and Confluent Schema Registry

-This pattern allows you to perform event schema validation for events consumed by [Amazon EventBridge Pipes](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes.html) from a [self managed Apache Kafka stream as source](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes-kafka.html) using [Confluent Schema Registry](https://gitlab.aws.dev/pbv/pipes-schema-validation).
+This pattern allows you to perform event schema validation and transformation from Avro to JSON for events consumed by [Amazon EventBridge Pipes](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes.html) from a [self managed Apache Kafka stream as source](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes-kafka.html) using [Confluent Schema Registry](https://gitlab.aws.dev/pbv/pipes-schema-validation).

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/pipes-schema-validation-confluent